Women's March on Versailles: Siege of the palace

 The crowd traveled the distance from Paris to Versailles in about six hours.
 Among their makeshift weaponry they dragged along several cannons taken from the Hôtel de Ville.
 Boisterous and energetic, they recruited (or impressed into service) more and more followers as they surged out of Paris in the autumn rain.
-In their poissard slang, they chattered about bringing the king back home.
+In their poissard slang, (Note: Poissarde (plural poissardes), literally "fishwife", was a contemporary general term for women of the working class.
+Derived from the French poix (pitch, tar), it is synonymous with their highly stylized urban slang.) they chattered about bringing the king back home.
 They spoke less affectionately of the queen, Marie Antoinette, and many called for her death.

 Occupation of the assembly

 When the crowd reached Versailles, it was met by another group that had assembled from the surrounding area.
 Members of the assembly greeted the marchers and invited Maillard into their hall, where he fulminated about the Flanders Regiment and the people's need for bread.
 As he spoke, the restless Parisians came pouring into the Assembly and sank exhausted on the deputies' benches.
 Hungry, fatigued, and bedraggled from the rain, they seemed to confirm that the siege was a simple demand for food.
 The unprotected deputies had no choice but to receive the marchers, who shouted down most of the speakers and demanded to hear from the popular reformist deputy Mirabeau.
 The great orator declined this chance to speak but nonetheless mingled familiarly with the market women, even sitting for some time with one of them upon his knee.
 A few other deputies welcomed the marchers warmly, including Maximilien Robespierre who was at that time a relatively obscure political figure.
 Robespierre spoke strong words of support for the women and their plight; his intervention helped to soften the crowd's hostility towards the assembly.